Misakii-P/Myinstants3DS/README.md

-# MyInstants 3DS
+# Myinstants3DS

-A homebrew client for [MyInstants](https://www.myinstants.com) for the Nintendo 3DS.
-Browse, search, and play sound effects directly on your 3DS.
+A homebrew client for [Myinstants](https://www.myinstants.com) for the Nintendo 3DS.
+Browse, search, and play sound effects directly on your 3DS for the funsies :P

 ## Features

-- **Browse trending sounds** loaded from the MyInstants API
+- **Browse trending sounds** on the HOME section
-- **Search** any keyword via the on-screen keyboard
+- **Search** any sounds from keywords
 - **Play sounds** streamed via MP3 decoding with double-buffered NDSP playback
-- **Bookmark system** — save your favorite sounds to SD card, toggle from any view
+- **Bookmark system** — save your favorite sound links to SD card, easily revisit them on the BOOKMARKS section
-- **Dual-screen UI** — 5x2 grid of buttons on the top screen, large play button + A hint on the bottom screen
+- **Intuitive visuals** — a selection of 10 buttons on the top screen for each page, large play button and hints for each
 - **Circle pad & D-pad** navigation with page wrapping
 - **Touch support** — tap buttons, nav bar, and star bookmark